SinanSamah/quality-of-life-dashboard/README.md

 ## Overview

-This project is an interactive, multi-page dashboard designed to explore, compare, and analyze global quality-of-life indicators. [cite_start]Quality of life is shaped by numerous factors, but the data is often fragmented, making it difficult to analyze trends or compare regions[cite: 42, 49]. [cite_start]This tool addresses that gap by consolidating key metrics into a single, visually engaging platform to support data-driven decision-making[cite: 57].
+This project is an interactive, multi-page dashboard designed to explore, compare, and analyze global quality-of-life indicators. [cite_start]Quality of life is shaped by numerous factors, but the data is often fragmented, making it difficult to analyze trends or compare regions.
+This tool addresses that gap by consolidating key metrics into a single, visually engaging platform to support data-driven decision-making.

 The dashboard is built for a diverse audience, including:
-* [cite_start]**Policymakers** evaluating national performance[cite: 62].
+* **Policymakers** evaluating national performance[cite: 62].
-* [cite_start]**Researchers** analyzing socio-economic and environmental trends[cite: 63].
+* **Researchers** analyzing socio-economic and environmental trends[cite: 63].
-* [cite_start]**Individuals & Expats** making informed relocation or investment decisions[cite: 67].
+* **Individuals & Expats** making informed relocation or investment decisions[cite: 67].

 ![Dashboard Screenshot](<https://github.com/SinanSamah/quality-of-life-dashboard/blob/main/dashboard-preview.png>)